-The average annual bill for household water & sewerage bills in England and Wales are forecast to come down from £410 to £408 in 2021/22.
+The average annual household water and sewerage bill for 2020/21 is estimated at £396.

 If you have a water meter, you will be charged based on how much water you use.
 If not, you will pay a fixed amount each year.